 - Establish arrangements for, and undertake early, election day and declaration voting including un-enrolled, postal and absent voting.

 - Determine and declare the result of the election.

-- Return the writ and undertake post-election tasks; including the investigation of non-voters.
+- Return the writ and undertake post-election tasks, including the investigation of non-voters.

 Provision is made in the Act that a referendum can take place at the same time as a Northern Territory Legislative Assembly election or federal election.
 In the latter case, the Act provides that officers of the Commonwealth can undertake tasks detailed in the legislation and adopt election procedures and materials used at the federal election.

-History of referendums in the NT
+History of referendums in the Northern Territory

 Early plebiscites held in the Northern Territory were the military service plebiscites held in 1916 and 1917.

 In 1977 an Australian Referendum was held on 21 May and contained four referendum questions and one non-binding plebiscite.
 Only electors in the six states could vote at the referendum; however, voters in the territories were able to vote on the plebiscite.